This happens to be a pretty lengthy post, so in order to make it all easily digestible, here’s an overview of what we’ll be covering.

 When it comes to mattresses, your weight is very important.
 The same mattress can feel quite different to various sized people.

-In fact, both layers of foam in the Puffy mattress are CertiPUR-US certified.
+In fact, all three layers of foam in the Puffy mattress are CertiPUR-US certified.
 This means that they do not contain harmful chemicals, and pass CertiPUR-US standards for foam content, emissions and durability.
 Specifically, Puffy says the foam in the mattress is made without formaldehyde, ozone depletes, heavy metals, phthalates, and TCEP flame retardants.

 However, it’s important to note, the statements above are in reference to petite and medium sized individuals.
 People who weigh over 250 pounds are a different story.
 We discuss large body types in more detail in the coming sections.

-Generally speaking, this cradle sensation that Puffy provides is exactly what side sleepers will want to look for.
+Generally speaking, this soft cradle sensation that Puffy provides is exactly what side sleepers will want to look for.
 Sometimes when a mattress is too firm, side sleepers will experience some discomfort around their hips and shoulders.

 As we eluded to above, we do not think that the Puffy mattress is ideal for exceptionally heavy individuals due to its all-foam 10″ construction.
 This is not a knock against Puffy by the way or a denunciation against the quality of the bed.
 In fact, we say this about the majority of all-foam bed-in-a-box mattresses.